opulo-inc/docs/docs/openpnp/v4-1/preflight/connect/connect-cameras/index.md

 ### Adjust the Top Camera Exposure

-Set Exposure ≈ 100 as a starting point.
+Set Exposure ≈ 100 as a rough starting point.

-You may need to jog the machine head using the Machine Controls panel so the camera sees the staging plate.
+Using the machine controls in the bottom left of OpenPnP, jog the top camera to be overtop the datum board.

+Using the datum board for this is important, as it is used often for top camera vision and gives a solid starting point.

 Example of proper brightness: